Why GDPR was imposed?

 - According to Article-5 of GDPR, which deals with data minimization, it is better to collect as minimum data as possible.

-- The best way is to collect information that is required.
+- The best way is to collect just the necessary information.

 - If you are asking the age of the respondent then avoid putting other questions asking the respondent to choose the age range.